 - Has recovered from COVID-19

 This certificate contains a QR Code with a digital signature to guard against counterfeiting.
-Anyone can scan it to verify the digital signature to validate the certificate.
+Anyone can scan it to verify the digital signature created with help of DocuSign alternatives to validate the certificate.

 C. Other use cases of QR Code for vaccine